-PhD student Silvana Huertas Penen investigates connectivity modulation in the motor system by dual-site transcranial alternating current stimulation (tACS), and how computational models can help to enhance effect sizes and to personalize stimulation.
-Critically, the project involves modeling at both the cellular scale, including synaptic plasticity, and at the scale of neuron populations measurable by M/EEG.
+PhD student Silvana Huertas Penen investigates connectivity modulation in the motor system by dual-site transcranial alternating current stimulation (tACS), and how computational models may help to personalize stimulation.

-Experiments in healthy participants and simulations are conducted at the University of Twente in collaboration with Dr. Ciska Heida.
+Simulations and experiments with healthy participants are conducted at the University of Twente and the Donders Institute for Brain, Cognition and Behaviour (Nijmegen) in collaboration with Ivan Toni.

-In this DFG funded project at UKE Hamburg in collaboration with the University of Oxford (UK), we study the combination of transcranial alternating current stimulation (tACS) and deep brain stimulaion (DBS) coupled in a brain-computer interface to target cortico-subcortical connectivity.
+In this project at UKE Hamburg funded by the German Research Foundation (DFG), in collaboration with the University of Oxford (UK), postdoc Mareike Gann studies the combination of transcranial alternating current stimulation (tACS) and deep brain stimulaion (DBS) coupled in a brain-computer interface to target cortico-subcortical connectivity.
 A further part of the project is on the basics of tACS and dual-site tACS to modulate functional connectivity.

-Collaborating scientists: Dr. Christian Moll (neurophysiology, UKE), Prof. Wolfgang Hamel (neurosurgery, UKE), Dr. Monika Pötter-Nerger (neurology, UKE), Dr. Alessandro Gulberti (neurophysiology / neurology, UKE), Dr. Andrew Sharott (University of Oxford, UK), Prof. Tim Denison (University of Oxford, UK), Prof. Charlotte Stagg (University of Oxford, UK).
+Main collaborations: Christian Moll (neurophysiology, UKE), Wolfgang Hamel (neurosurgery, UKE), Monika Pötter-Nerger (neurology, UKE), Alessandro Gulberti (neurophysiology / neurology, UKE), Andrew Sharott (University of Oxford, UK), Tim Denison (University of Oxford, UK), Charlotte Stagg (University of Oxford, UK).

 PhD student Marina Fiene (Andreas Engel Lab, UKE Hamburg) investigated how transcranial alternating current stimulation (tACS) can phase-specifically influence flicker-evoked EEG activity as well as related behavior.
 Both EEG activity and subjective brightness perception showed dependencies of this modulation on baseline flicker entrainment metrics, thus emphasizing the need for personalized stimulation settings.